kudobuilder/kudo/keps/0009-operator-toolkit.md

   required: false
 ```

-These values are meant to be overridden by Instance resources when instantiating a operator.
+These values are meant to be overridden by Instance resources when instantiating an operator.

 This file undergoes a Go template pass on Instance instantiation before being parsed.
 This is described more in detail in [Parameters](#parameters).